 Is there any reason to believe we are?

 Remember what evidence is: it is something that affects the plausibility of a statement.

 And remember there is no such thing as “scientific” evidence, because that would imply there is also “non-scientific evidence”.
 There is only evidence.
-Science is some special magic thing that takes place in world that’s separate from ordinary reality.
+Science isn’t some special magic thing that takes place in world that’s separate from ordinary reality.
 It’s just something people do.

 We always start with some idea of how plausible a thing is.
 “It just seems to me”, we say, “that dogs being able to talk is pretty reasonable.”
 We can give numbers to this: things that are really, really plausible are near 1.0 and things that are wildly implausible are near 0.
 We can never actually reach “true 1” or “true 0” because that would be imply a belief that could never by changed by any amount of evidence, and if it can’t be changed by evidence it can’t be reached by evidence.

 And who would want to believe something without evidence?
 Can you imagine how stupid that would sound?
 “I don’t have any evidence for this, but I believe it and will never change my belief.”
 No one would say that!
 I can’t imagine it, so it can’t possibly be true.
 Or can it?

 This is the thing about imagination: it doesn’t seem to have anything to do with how plausible something actually is.

 We update our beliefs using a simple ratio: the plausibility we should give an idea after we’ve seen some evidence is the plausibility we gave it before seeing the evidence, times the probability of the evidence if the belief is true, divided by the probability of the evidence occurring just randomly.